Representable/representable/README.md

 # Districter
 Crowdsourced redistricting tool.
 Draw your community of interest and make your voice heard.
 In early stages of development.

-# Check out a brange
+# Check out a branch
 git checkout -b branchname
 git push origin branchname